Project overview

 There is a duplication of messaging across both screens.

-During the session, Research presented the testing insights, and each discipline took notes through the lens of their respective expertise.
+Research shared user insights, while each discipline captured notes through the lens of their expertise.

-Participants shared that they preferred being asked to provide their email after reviewing the available plans but before making a payment.
-They also emphasized the need for a clearer distinction between “Purchase” and “Account Creation" processes.
+Participants preferred sharing their email after reviewing plans but before payment, and expressed a need for a clearer separation between purchase and account creation.

-To balance these insights with the requirement for Paramount+’s new legal screen, we agreed to move the account creation prompt to after the purchase.
-This adjustment placed it closer to the legal screen, providing better context for the customer and aligning the process more seamlessly with their expectations.
+To balance this insight while accommodating Paramount+'s lesgal screen, we repositioned the account creation prompt post-purchase.
+This placed it adjacent to the legal screen, creating better contextual flow and aligning more closely with user expectations.

 For customers who preferred not to share their email, a fall back path would be the QR code screen which would give them the flexibility of inputting another email of their choice.